UniversityOfHelsinkiCS/gptwrapper/documentation/rag.md

 3. Tool-calling
    - The search interface is made available to the chat LLM with suitable instructions

+CurreChat RAG follows an Agentic RAG paradigm: the RAG tool call in a chat context is initiated by the LLM.

 ## Ingestion

 CurreChat supports any text-based files such as .txt, .html or .md and PDFs to be used as source material.